 I told them that I was a licensed civil engineer, who later on shifted to freelance software development.
 Then, I narrated how being self-employed helped me discover entrepreneurship, which eventually turned me into an investor, years after.

 I shared stories about my travels, my unique hobbies, my advocacies, and despite the many years that have passed, why I still consider myself an engineer.
 That I may not be an engineer by profession anymore, but I am still an engineer of my own life design.

 The talk was meant to inspire them and at the same time, make them realize the important role that financial education plays in helping them achieve their goals.

-Afterwards, I opened myself for questions.
-And among those which was asked, one question stood out for me.
+Afterward, I opened myself for questions.
+And among those which were asked, one question stood out for me.

 A sophomore raised his hand and bravely inquired, “Did you know back in college that you’ll be where you are now?
 Was it planned?
 If not, then how do you find what you’re meant to do in life?”